 - Resist the urge to lift the lid!
 Rice needs steam to cook and as it steams, the grains absorb the liquid which makes them plump and fluffy.
 Lifting the lid releases essential steam that is necessary to cooking rice perfectly.

 - About the tomato sauce – This recipe was recently updated to use a little less tomato sauce.
-The original calls for an 8 ounce can, but a lot of people commented that their Mexican Rice was a little too saucy.
-This can be a personal preference, and often depends on the cook, but you can use half of the can (4 ounces) and still have delicious, tomato-y restaurant style Mexican Rice.
-Freeze the remainder of the sauce for using the next time you make the rice.
+The original calls for an 8-ounce can, but a lot of people commented that their rice was a little too saucy.
+This can be a personal preference and often depends on the cook, but you can use half of the can (4 ounces) and still have delicious, tomato-y restaurant-style Mexican Rice.
+Freeze the remainder of the sauce for using the next time you make this recipe.

 Recipes that use Mexican Rice

-Even though it’s usually used as a side dish, Mexican Rice can be incorporated into lot of different main dishes.
+Even though it’s usually used as a side dish, Mexican Rice can be incorporated into a lot of different main dishes.

 More Mexican Recipes

 Planning a fiesta of your own?
-Mexican food is what we live for around here and if you want some delicious authentic and Mexican recipes, you’ve got to try our Crock Pot Chicken Tacos, Crock Pot Carnitas, Baked Salsa Chicken and my famous homemade Guacamole!
-Or dip your chips in some sweet Mango Salsa.
-My husband swears by my Shrimp Ceviche and my kids rave about my Mexican Sopes.
-Don’t forget the Margaritas!
-Want Mexican food for breakfast?
-Try this amazing Chilaquiles recipe!
+Mexican food is what we live for around here!
+If you want some delicious Mexican inspired recipes, you’ve got to try our Crock Pot Chicken Tacos, Crock Pot Carnitas, Baked Salsa Chicken, and my famous homemade Guacamole!

-Authentic Mexican Rice
+Authentic Mexican Rice Recipe

 Ingredients

-- 2 tablespoons Vegetable or Canola Oil
+- 2 tablespoons Olive oil or vegetable oil

-- 1 cup dry long-grain white rice
+- 1 cup Long-grain white rice

-- 2 cups warm water
+- 2 cups Water

-- 2 teaspoons Calde de Tomate tomato bouillon
+- 2 teaspoons Caldo de Tomate tomato bouillon

 Instructions

-- Heat oil in a 5 quart saute pan over medium-high heat.
-Add rice.
-Cook rice, stirring constantly, for several minutes, until rice begins to turn a golden color.
+- Heat oil in a 3-quart saute pan over medium heat.
+Add rice and stir to combine.
+Cook, stirring frequently, for 3-5 minutes, until rice begins to turn a golden color.

-- Reduce heat to low to avoid spattering.
-Gently pour in warm water, then tomato sauce and stir.
-Stir in chili powder, Calde de Tomate and minced garlic.
-Turn heat back up to medium-high, bring to a boil, then reduce to low and cover.
+- Bring to a boil, then reduce to low and cover.
 Simmer for 20 minutes, or until all water has been absorbed.

 This rice is perfect, recipe as written.
 I make rice almost weekly (I have a rice obsessed mexican husband and toddler).
 We love this recipe.